 Physics Learning Objectives

-Students in the physics and astronomy major at Mount Union experience a high degree of hands-on involvement in the program which prepares graduates for careers in astronomy and astrophysics, engineering, applied physics and education.
+Students in the physics and astronomy major program at the University of Mount Union experience a high degree of hands-on involvement which prepares graduates for careers in astronomy and astrophysics, engineering, applied physics and education.

-The flexible program allows students to tailor their education preparing them for professional work as well as graduate study.
-Whether physics, astronomy or engineering piques your interest, the combination of theory and practical experience will prepare you for success.
+The flexible program allows students to tailor their education and prepare themselves for professional work as well as graduate study.
+Whether physics, astronomy or engineering piques your interest, the combination of theory and practical experience in our physics and astronomy major program will prepare you for success.

 With our new $23 million natural sciences facility, Bracy Hall, which opened up in the fall of 2003, physics and astronomy students have the classroom and laboratory essentials required for functional learning.
 Along with a machine shop and computer lab for students, there is a roof-top observatory with a variety of state-of-the-art equipment.

-Students in the physics and astronomy major join student organizations such as the Society of Physics Students and Sigma Pi Sigma, the physics honorary.
+Students in the physics and astronomy major also have the opportunity to join student organizations such as the Society of Physics Students and Sigma Pi Sigma, the physics honorary.

-Students can participate in experiential learning including internships and the Research Experience for Undergraduates (REU) programs sponsored by the National Science Foundation.
+Students can participate in experiential learning as well, including internships and the Research Experience for Undergraduates (REU) programs sponsored by the National Science Foundation.

 - Students will demonstrate skills in scientific inquiry, problem solving, and laboratory techniques.